Westboro Baptist Church : Fred Phelps

 - Westboro Baptist Church : Research Resources

 The Westboro Baptist Church, of Topeka, Kansas, is a hate group masquerading as a Christian church.
-Led by the Rev. Fred Phelps, the misguided members of this church target homosexuals and a range of others with messages of hate.
-The church’s ourageous protest actions – the group prefers to picket funerals(!) – have earned the Phelps and his ilk much media coverage.
+Founded by the late Rev. Fred Waldron Phelps (November 13, 1929 — March 19, 2014), the misguided members of this church target homosexuals and a range of others with messages of hate.
+The church’s ourageous protest actions – the group prefers to picket funerals(!) – have earned Phelps and his ilk much media coverage.

 The church’s web site, www.godhatesfags.com, is deservedly listed as a hate site by many internet watchdog organizations.
 Its content is the verbal equivalent to what you would find in any other sewer.
 The same is true for its companion web site, www.godhatesamerica.com.